filamentphp/filament/packages/panels/docs/10-tenancy.md

 ## Configuring the name attribute

-By default, Filament will use Filament\Resources\Pages\CreateRecord;use the `name` attribute of the tenant to display its name in the app.
+By default, Filament will use the `name` attribute of the tenant to display its name in the app.
 To change this, you can implement the `HasName` contract:

 ```php
 <?php